How To Determine Where A Function Is Continuous

 Discontinuities come in several forms, each with its own characteristics and methods for identification.
 Recognizing these types is crucial for accurately assessing a function's continuity.
 Here are the main types of discontinuities:

 • Example: Consider the function f(x) = (x² - 4) / (x - 2).
 This function is not defined at x = 2 because the denominator becomes zero.
-However, we can simplify the function as f(x) = x + 2 for x ≠ 2.
+Still, we can simplify the function as f(x) = x + 2 for x ≠ 2.
 The limit as x approaches 2 is 4.
 If we define a new function g(x) such that g(x) = x + 2 for all x, then g(x) is continuous at x = 2.

 2. Jump Discontinuity: This type of discontinuity occurs when the left-hand limit and the right-hand limit at a point x = a both exist but are not equal.
 The function "jumps" from one value to another at that point.